• Home

 Senior HR roles include HR Directors, D&I Heads, HR Consultants, and HR Tech Product Managers.
 In India, salaries can go from ₹20 LPA to ₹40 LPA+, depending on the sector and company size.
 Globally, senior HR professionals earn $150,000 to $250,000+, particularly in strategic or tech-driven HR roles.

-The HR landscape is evolving rapidly, influenced by technology, changing work models, and employee expectations.
-Understanding these trends helps MBA in HR graduates prepare for future-ready careers.
+The HR landscape is evolving rapidly, driven by technology, changing work models, and rising employee expectations.
+Staying updated with these trends helps MBA in HR graduates prepare for strategic and future-ready roles, enhancing their prospects in jobs after MBA in HR.

 1. Rise of AI & HR Tech Tools: